Here’s everything you need to know about the newly launched nonprofit.

-The Mechanical Licensing Collective (MLC) is a nonprofit organization created in 2019 by the Music Modernization Act (MMA) to administer blanket mechanical licences to eligible streaming services, and pay the resulting royalties to songwriters, composers, lyricists and music publishers.
-It is designated by the US Copyright office (USCO), and endorsed by the National Music Publishers’ Association (NMPA), the Nashville Songwriters Association International (NSAI), and the Songwriters of North America (SONA).
+The Mechanical Licensing Collective (The MLC) is a nonprofit organization created in 2019 by the Music Modernization Act (MMA) to administer blanket mechanical licences to eligible streaming services in the U.S., and to pay the resulting royalties to songwriters, composers, lyricists, and music publishers.
+It is designated by the U.S. Copyright Office (USCO) and endorsed by the National Music Publishers’ Association (NMPA), the Nashville Songwriters Association International (NSAI), and the Songwriters of North America (SONA).

-No. If you're signed up with Songtrust, we register your songs with the MLC on your behalf, along with registration at local societies and other pay sources in the US and in more than 215 countries and territories around the world.
+No. If you’re signed up with Songtrust, we register your songs with The MLC on your behalf, along with local societies and other pay sources in the U.S. and more than 245 countries and territories around the world.

-The MLC covers a limited scope of US only services whose activities are covered under section 115 of the Copyright Act.
-This means that the MLC will only collect and pay mechanical interactive streaming royalties generated by eligible Digital Service Providers (DSPs) including Spotify, Apple Music, Amazon Music, Tidal, and others.
+The MLC covers a limited scope of domestic services whose activities are covered under Section 115 of the Copyright Act.
+This means that The MLC will only collect and pay mechanical interactive streaming royalties generated by eligible Digital Service Providers (DSPs) including Spotify, Apple Music, Amazon Music, and Tidal.

 The MLC does not collect or distribute royalties for any of the following usage types:

-- Public performance of any kind (e.g. live, radio, TV)
+- Public performances of any kind (e.g., live shows, radio, TV)

 - Lyrics, lyric stickers (e.g. Instagram)